TUB4/docker-machine-driver-btcloud/README.md

 # BT Cloud Compute driver for Docker Machine

+### Please note:
+For convenience, this package contains option defaults that are specific to the [BT Cloud Compute](http://www.globalservices.bt.com/uk/en/products/cloud_compute) cloud platform.
+If you are targeting other [ACS]( https://cloudstack.apache.org/
+) platforms you may wish to consider using the [generic CloudStack driver](https://github.com/TUB4/docker-machine-driver-cloudstack).

 ## Status
 _*** WORK IN PROGRESS ***_

 This package is incomplete.
-It can be used to create and destroy docker machines though.
+At present, service-related parameters _(zone, template, service offering)_ must be passed as CloudStack UUIDs.
+It can be used to create, control and destroy docker machines.

 ### To do: